 I had an interesting conversation with a prospective parent recently who teaches at a local college.
 She shared that she and her colleagues are constantly discussing “how underprepared kids are for college in terms of ‘soft skills.’”
 By soft skills, she meant skills other than the purely academic — the personal qualities, habits, and attitudes that make someone a successful college student and, by extension, a good boss or employee later in life.
 She had just come from an observation in toddlers and primary and was surprised to have seen that in Montessori, “starting in toddlers students develop the self-motivation, independence, and follow-through that many college students lack!”
 In other words, beginning at these very young ages, Montessori children are already developing the soft skills that will benefit them so greatly later in life.

 It was a pretty astute observation for a prospective parent seeing Montessori for the first time, and it got me thinking.
 When I talk to parents, I often describe a Montessori learning material, like the binomial cube, detective adjective game, or golden beads, that leads to the acquisition of academic or “hard skills.”
 Obviously, hard skills are important, but soft skills are equally so.

 And what will you acquire if you are choosing things to do without undue help and without external motivation?
-Independence, the second of the soft skills to which our college professor referred.
-And if you have chosen it for yourself, you will have the self-motivation to follow-through and persevere through whatever challenges or difficulties may arise.
+Independence is the second soft skill to which our college professor referred.
+And if you have chosen it for yourself, you will have the self-motivation to follow through and persevere through whatever challenges or difficulties may arise.

-Obviously, the hard skills are important, but they don’t do you much good without the personal qualities, skills and attitudes that allow you to use the hard skills effectively.
-That’s why in Montessori we are working with children to develop the whole range of skills, hard and soft, that he or she will need as they take their place as an adult in society many years from now.
+Obviously, hard skills are important, but they don’t do you much good without the personal qualities, skills, and attitudes that allow you to use the hard skills effectively.
+That’s why in Montessori we are working with children to develop the whole range of skills, hard and soft, that the kids will need as they take their place as an adult in society many years from now.